mongodb/docs/source/reference/commands.rst

 .. dbcommand:: closeAllDatabases

-   :dbcommand:`closeAllDatabase` is an internal command that is only available on :program:`mongos` instances.
+   :dbcommand:`closeAllDatabases` is an internal command that is only available on :program:`mongos` instances.

 .. dbcommand:: netstat